 Discovered in 1506 in Rome, Laocoön and His Sons is dated 200-101 BCE and was transported to the Vatican after its discovery where it still resides today.
 Attributed to three Greek sculptors from the Island of Rhodes, the sculpture was originally mounted in the place of Emperor Titus and is based on the myth of a Trojan priest and his sons who were killed by sea serpents sent by Poseidon.

-Originally begun in 1464 – long before Australian sports betting – by Agostini di Duccio and another unknown artist, the huge slab of marble which would become David stood untouched for 25 years until Michelangelo resumed work on the creation in 1501.
+Originally begun in 1464 – long before betting on Aussie sports – by Agostini di Duccio and another unknown artist, the huge slab of marble which would become David stood untouched for 25 years until Michelangelo resumed work on the creation in 1501.

 Once completed, David weighed 6 tonnes making it too heavy for its original intended purpose of being hoisted onto the roof of the Duomo cathedral and was instead placed at the entrance to the Palazzo Vecchio and later moved to the Accademia Gallery in 1873.